LaxarJS/laxar/docs/concepts.md

 Because each widget uses its own isolated copy of the relevant resources which is synchronized over the event bus at well defined instances, race conditions are effectively avoided.

-## Controls
+### Controls

-_Controls_ are (user-defined) HTML elements and attributes, integrated as AngularJS directives.
+_Controls_ are (user-defined) HTML elements and attributes, usually implemented as AngularJS directives.
 They are available to widgets as reusable UI components, and are styled using [Bootstrap 3.2](http://getbootstrap.com/) for interoperability and theme support.
 A useful set of controls to get started is provided by the [Angular UI Bootstrap](http://angular-ui.github.io/bootstrap/) project.

-## Libraries
+### Libraries

 Widgets may use _libraries_ such as _jQuery_ or _moment.js_ just like in any JavaScript web application.
 LaxarJS currently provides a development workflow based on [grunt](http://gruntjs.com/), [bower](http://bower.io/), and [RequireJS](http://requirejs.org/) in order to install and load widgets with their assets as well as libraries, but other tool-chains are not out of the question.

-To establish a useful common base vocabulary for the LaxarJS event bus, the [LaxarJS Patterns](https://github.com/LaxarJS/laxar_patterns) library is provided.
+To establish a useful common base vocabulary for use with the event bus, the [LaxarJS Patterns](https://github.com/LaxarJS/laxar_patterns) library is provided.
-It contains helpers that make it very easy for widgets to talk about user actions, common (REST) resources and boolean flags.
+It contains helpers that make it easy for widgets to talk about user actions, common (REST) resources and boolean flags.

+## Next Steps

+After this quick tour through the building blocks of a LaxarJS application, have a look at the [manuals](manuals/index.md) for in-depth information on individual topics.